 Meat is one of the best ALDI deals.
-For example, strip steak and ground beef cost $1 less per pound at ALDI than at Kroger.
+For example, top sirloin steak costs about $3 less per pound at ALDI than it does at Kroger.

 You can get a great deal on non-dairy milk at ALDI stores.
-For example, you’ll pay at least $1 less at ALDI than at Kroger for a half-gallon carton of almond milk.
-And a half-gallon carton of ALDI’s organic soy milk costs 60 cents less than Kroger’s Simple Truth soy milk.
+A half-gallon carton of ALDI’s organic soy milk costs about 50 cents less than Kroger’s Simple Truth soy milk.

 Organic Peanut Butter

 One of the ALDI special buys is its award-winning organic peanut butter.
 So if you have a peanut butter lover in your household, you can stock up on this item for less.
-A 16-ounce jar of ALDI’s SimplyNature organic peanut butter is $3.39.
-Compare that to the $3.99 you’ll pay for Kroger’s Simple Truth organic peanut butter and $3.92 for Walmart’s Great Value brand.
+A 16-ounce jar of ALDI’s SimplyNature organic peanut butter is $3.89 – less than the $4.69 you’ll pay for Target’s Good & Gather brand.

 Organic Olive Oil

 You’ll get a much better deal on organic olive oil at ALDI than at other grocery stores.
-ALDI’s price for a 16.9-ounce bottle is $2 lower than the price for similar-sized bottles at both Kroger and Walmart.
-In fact, the $3.99 price for ALDI’s organic oil is the same price as Kroger’s conventional olive oil and $1 less than Walmart’s classic olive oil.
+ALDI’s price for a 17-ounce bottle is less than $4.39, and that is $1.60 lower than the regular price at Kroger.
+And that Kroger container holds only 16.9 ounces, making the cost savings per ounce even better.

-Like most of its other organic products, ALDI’s Barissimo brand of organic coffee offers significant savings over organic coffee at other grocery stores.
-For example, a 12-ounce package of Barissimo fair trade organic coffee is $4.79.
-An 11-ounce bag of Kroger Simple Truth fair trade organic coffee is regularly priced at $6.99.
-Save even more by making good use of your leftover coffee grounds.
+Like most of its other organic products, ALDI’s Simply Nature brand of organic coffee offers significant savings over organic coffee at other grocery stores.
+For example, a 12-ounce package of Simply Nature fair trade organic coffee is $6.19, or $4.99 for a 12-pack of pods.
+An 11-ounce bag of Kroger Simple Truth fair trade organic coffee is regularly priced at $7.99, with the pods at $6.99.

 Snack foods are a great deal at ALDI.
-For example, a 10-ounce bag of Kroger brand tortilla chips is regularly priced at $1.49.
-However, you can get a 13-ounce bag of tortilla chips at ALDI for just $1.19.
-A 10-ounce container of ALDI hummus is $1 less than Kroger’s Private Selection hummus on sale — $1.50 less when it’s not on sale.
+For example, a 10-ounce bag of Kroger brand tortilla chips is regularly priced at $1.99.
+However, you can get a 13-ounce bag of tortilla chips at ALDI for just $1.68.
+A 10-ounce container of ALDI hummus is almost $1.40 less than Kroger’s Private Selection hummus.

 Worst Things to Buy at ALDI